Henry Skinner (businessman)

-Henry Alfred 'Harrie Skinner (July 12, 1854 to October 1936) was the founder of the Royal Automobile Club of Australia (RACA).
+Henry Alfred 'Harrie Skinner (July 12, 1854 – October 1936) was the founder of the Royal Automobile Club of Australia (RACA).
 He was a photographic pioneer and was a manager of a circus.

 Early life

 Skinner was born in England on 12 July 1854.
-He came with his parents to Sydney around 1970, eventually settling in Melbourne.
+He came with his parents to Sydney around 1870, eventually settling in Melbourne.
 From there he found a bank job.
 At age 21, he decided to run off and join the circus.
 The circus he joined was called Cooper and Bailey's Great American International Circus.

 Career

 In his 1936 obituary in The Truth, Harrie went on to run various sideshows, becoming a manager for Harrie Rickards.
 Harrie Skinner was the scheme behind several celebrities such as the US Minstrels, Ada Ward and Millie Walton and the Fakir of Oolu (actually an English magician called Sylvester, who performed Indian-style levitations).
 It is likely that Harrie introduced the gramophone to Sydney with a stage performance in mind – the first gramophones were pitted against live musicians in theatre.

 He was in Sydney as early as 1878, when he took control of the Pier Hotel in Manly, and afterwards the Tivoli in Castlereagh Street and the Agincourt in George Street.
 For 11 years from 1882 he published Skinner's NSW Gazetteer, detailing timetables, postal and telegraph information according to the Evening News "replete with all information commonly found in such publications and much that is not".
 The Gazetteer was a success, but foundered when the Commissioners for Railways began publishing their own timetables "at about one fourth of the cost of production".

 His theatrical management continued, with 27 years spent as the sole manager of the Palace Theatre, and some time as acting manager of the Tivoli.
 With the eye for spectacle, Harrie was the only businessman who agreed to back a foreign aviator who arrived in Sydney claiming he would build a machine that would flap its wings and fly.
 Harrie charged thousands of spectators to see the machine during its construction in a Castlereagh Street allotment, and interest reached high following a trial run with a donkey engine and the construction of a runway down one of the hills over Chowder Bay.
 Ferry boats kept a cautious distance below, with all the passengers paying the promoters for the privilege of their close-up view.

 While the foreign aviator was keen to go ahead with the flight of his machine, Harrie had few illusions as to the likelihood of success and, fearing for the life of the pilot, arranged for the chocks holding the machine to be deliberately kicked out.
 The machine rolled down the hill without a pilot, hitting the water with a great splash and sinking like a stone.
 The machine's builder was distraught, despite his share of the takings, and stories were placed in the newspapers about "ruffians from Woolloomooloo" sabotaging the flight.